qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 ----

-The :menuselection:`Edit` menu provides most of the native tools needed to edit layer attributes or geometry (see :ref:`editingvector` for details).
+The :menuselection:`Edit` menu provides most of the native tools needed to edit layer attributes or geometry.
+To enable :menuselection:`Edit` menu options you need to switch to editing mode by clicking on |toggleEditing|
+:sup:`Toggle editing` (see :ref:`editingvector` for details).

 .. list-table:: The Edit menu items
    :header-rows: 1